vistle/vistle.github.io/docs/develop/module/implementation-gpu.md

 VtkmModule(const std::string &name, int moduleID, mpi::communicator comm, int numPorts = 1, bool requireMappedData = true);
 ```

-By default, a VTK-m module provides of one input port and one output port, but additional ports can be added by specifying the desired number in the base constructor (`numPorts`).
+By default, a VTK-m module provides one input port and one output port, but additional ports can be added by specifying the desired number in the base constructor (`numPorts`).
 Note that all data on the input ports must be defined on the same grid, as the module will throw an error, otherwise.

 Many VTK-m filters work on data fields, so, by default, a VTK-m module expects the data at the input ports to contain mapped data in addition to a grid and will throw an error if there is none.
 If desired, the derived class can remove this requirement by setting `requireMappedData` to `false`.